pbaiani/npc_generator/README.md

 -- The module also creates a random background for your NPC in the Backstory section of the Biography.
 This is to help spark DM imagination in a pinch.
 Use or ignore whatever elements you wish.

-Have any questions or feature requests?
-Hit me up on discord pbaiani#6577